 Growing from Stillwater, Oklahoma, home to one of the most storied music scenes in the region, Evan Michaels‘ new EP shows its Stillwater roots.
 “Ain’t No Stopping This” was recorded at a Stillwater studio and self-produced by Evan himself, and bandmate Andrew Bair.
-In this Tuesday Treat, Evan talks about his music, challenges he faced, why people should bet on a backroad, and more.
+In this Creator Conversation, Evan talks about his music, challenges he faced, why people should bet on a backroad, and more.

 How do you describe yourself and your music?